iGardening Logo Large Transparent Background

 When to Prune Group 2 Clematis

-Pruning for Group 2 clematis is typically done in late winter or early spring, just as new growth begins to appear.
-This will usually be between February and March, depending on your local climate.
+As new growth appears, pruning for Group 2 clematis is typically done in late winter or early spring.
+Depending on your local climate, this will usually be between February and March.
 Keep an eye on the plant—once the buds start swelling, it’s time to get the secateurs out.

 How to Prune Group 2 Clematis